kean/Nuke/Documentation/Guides/image-formats.md

 ### SVG

+**Decoding**

+There is currently no support for decoding SVG images and rendering them into bitmap (`UIImage`/`NSImage`).
+What you can do instead is use `ImageDecoders.Empty` to pass the original image data to your SVG-enabled view and render is using an external mechanism.

+**Rendering**

 To render SVG, consider using [SwiftSVG](https://github.com/mchoe/SwiftSVG), [SVG](https://github.com/SVGKit/SVGKit), or other frameworks.
 Here is an example of `SwiftSVG` being used to render vector images.

 ```swift